shlienlab/mutsigs_therapy/README.md

 ### Usage

-After installation, you can open the notebooks in the software of your choice (e.g., VS Code).
+After installation, you can open and run the Jupyter notebooks in any compatible (e.g., VS Code).
-Make sure you select the created virtual environment as your kernel.
+If you created a virtual environment, make sure to select it as your kernel.

 ### Citation